 Another function featured in this prototype is the shared experience, where multiple users (up to 5), each wearing a HoloLens, are able to analyze, discuss and manipulate the visualization together at the same place at same time.

 From a first person’s view, clicking on the data allows the user to inspect the detailed data information of the selected individual.
 If a profile that needs further concern is identified, user can choose to save it onto a list that will be ready to export.

 A fun fact is that this application has a dual language support for both English and Japanese in that we actually demoed this application in one of our conference in Tokyo.

 We also integrated daydream controller into the HoloLens so that user is able to seamlessly switch between hand gesture control and the control using the daydream remote, which supports 3-DOF interaction, although the user experience is not quite ideal due to mismatch between the 6 DOF head movement and 3 DOF control.

-I have to admit that some of the ideas in our prototypes are not quite as typical as people think it would be.
 Designing a reasonable data visualization tool and making best use of the mixed reality environment can be a real challenge, and HoloLens is by far the best platform that we can try testing the idea out.
 We also look forward to adapt some of them to a new platform when a better technology is available.

 Hope you enjoyed this article :)